michaelquinn32/michaelquinn32.github.io/_posts/2015-10-28-hash-lookup.md

 ## 6  (5.38,5.74] (3.68,3.92]  (1.59,2.18]   (0.34,0.58]
 {% endhighlight %}

 Which answers the redditor's question!
 She should probably just use `cut`.
 But at least now we have a full understanding of why!
+Did it work?

 If we add `tidyr::gather`, we've surprisingly backed our way into a histogram.